top of page

 6. A Galaxy of Stars

-Since the Premier League's inception, Manchester United has been graced by a parade of iconic players.
-Eric Cantona, David Beckham, Ryan Giggs, Paul Scholes, Roy Keane, Bryan Robson, Cristiano Ronaldo, Robin van Persie, Ruud Van Nistelrooy and Wayne Rooney, have all donned the famous jersey, leaving an indelible mark on the club's history.
+Since the inception of the Premier League, Manchester United have been graced by a parade of iconic players.
+Eric Cantona, David Beckham, Ryan Giggs, Paul Scholes, Roy Keane, Bryan Robson, Cristiano Ronaldo, Robin van Persie, Ruud Van Nistelrooy and Wayne Rooney, have all donned the famous jersey and written their stories in the club's history.

 7. The Trophy Cabinet